List of Doyle Lawson & Quicksilver band members

 Doyle Lawson, a mandolin player and vocalist from Sneedville, Tennessee, formed his backing band Quicksilver in April 1979.
 The original lineup featured guitarist and lead vocalist Jimmy Haley, banjo player Terry Baucom, and bassist Lou Reid.
-During its 42-year existence, the group went through numerous changes in personnel.
-The final lineup at the point of Lawson's retirement in 2021 included banjo player and vocalist Eli Johnston (2013–2018 and 2020–2021), fiddle player Stephen Burwell (2014–2020 and 2021), bassist Jerry Cole (2018–2021), fiddle player Matt Flake (2020–2021), and guitarist Ben James (2020–2021).
+During its initial 42-year existence, the group went through numerous changes in personnel.
+The final lineup at the point of Lawson's retirement from touring in 2021 included banjo player and vocalist Eli Johnston (2013–2018 and 2020–2021), fiddle player Stephen Burwell (2014–2020 and 2021), bassist Jerry Cole (2018–2021), fiddle player Matt Flake (2020–2021), and guitarist Ben James (2020–2021).
+In August 2026, Lawson announced that the band had reformed for sporadic performances and new recordings, with a lineup of John Meador on guitar and lead vocals, Aubrey Haynie on fiddle, and the returning Josh Swift on dobro, bass and percussion.

 History

 1979–1991

 After more than seven years as a member of The Country Gentlemen, mandolin player and vocalist Doyle Lawson founded his own group on April 1, 1979.
 The original lineup included guitarist and vocalist Jimmy Haley, banjo player Terry Baucom, and bassist Lou Reid; the group was briefly known as Doyle Lawson & Foxfire, but was soon renamed Doyle Lawson & Quicksilver (DL&Q).
 After recording three albums — Doyle Lawson & Quicksilver, Rock My Soul and Quicksilver Rides Again — Reid left to join Ricky Skaggs' band on June 1, 1982.
 He was replaced by Randy Graham for the recording of Heavenly Treasures (1983) and Once and for Always (1985).

 In May 1985, all three Quicksilver members left the band due to "business disputes" with Lawson, forming a group called The New Quicksilver with Alan Bibey on mandolin.
 This left Lawson to enlist a whole new lineup for DL&Q, which consisted of guitarist and vocalist Russell Moore, plus brothers Scott (on banjo) and Curtis Vestal (on bass).
 After the release of Beyond the Shadows, Ray Deaton took over on bass.
 This lineup released The News Is Out and Heaven's Joy Awaits in 1987, and Hymn Time in the Country and I'll Wander Back Someday in 1988.
 Scott Vestal also left in September 1988 to form Livewire, a new group with New South guitarist Robert Hale.
 He was replaced by Jim Mills, who debuted on the 1989 release I Heard the Angels Singing.
 The band was joined by Mike Hartgrove as its first full-time fiddler in 1990.